heitorsampaio/AmazonPriceCHK/README.md

 # Configure Script
 ```
-You need to open the main.py file and insert your email, pass and the server (gmail,hotmail...)
+You need to open the main.py file and insert your email, pass and the server (gmail,hotmail...) and the price you want
 ```

 # How to Run?